 A. Under the Mississippi storm water program, the owner or operator of a regulated activity or discharge must apply for storm water permit coverage.
-The operator of a construction activity is the party or parties that either individually or taken together meet the following two criteria: (1) they have operational control over the site specifications (including the ability to make modifications in specifications); and (2) they have the day-to-day operational control of those activities at the site necessary to ensure compliance with plan requirements and permit conditions (9/9/92 Federal Register page 41190).
+The operator of a construction activity is the party or parties that either individually or taken together meet the following two criteria: (1) they have operational control over the site specifications (including the ability to make modifications in specifications); or (2) they have the day-to-day operational control of those activities at the site necessary to ensure compliance with plan requirements and permit conditions.
 Usually the owner of the project initially files the CNOI and the contractor would complete and submit the "prime contractor form" when selected.